Power law cosmology in modified theory with thermodynamics analysis

-The deceleration parameter is considered as a free model parameter and its present values are constrained as $ q=-0.109_{-0.014}^{+0.014} $, $ q=-0.25_{-0.15}^{+0.15} $, and $ q=-0.132_{-0.014}^{+0.014} $ using $ H(z) $, $ Pantheon $, and $ H(z)+Pantheon $ data sets, respectively, which deviate from the present day best fit values (see Fig. \ref{hpc}).
+The deceleration parameter is considered a free model parameter and its present values are constrained as $ q=-0.109_{-0.014}^{+0.014} $, $ q=-0.25_{-0.15}^{+0.15} $, and $ q=-0.132_{-0.014}^{+0.014} $ using OHD, Pantheon, and OHD+Pantheon data sets, respectively, which deviate from the present day best-fit values (see Fig. \ref{hpc}).
 The NEC and DEC energy conditions are satisfied, but the SEC does not hold for all the observational data sets, which support quintessence.
 The stability of this model is verified by the parameters, as illustrated in (see Fig. \ref{ec}).
-The late time acceleration of the universe in supported by a violation of the SEC.
-The present value of the jerk cosmographic parameter is $ j=-0.085238,~-0.125,~-0.097152 $ for the data sets $ H(z) $, $ Pantheon $ and $ H(z)+Pantheon $, respectively.
+The late-time acceleration of the universe is supported by a violation of the SEC.
+The present value of the jerk cosmographic parameter is $ j=-0.085238,~-0.125,~-0.097152 $ for the data sets OHD, Pantheon, and OHD+Pantheon, respectively.
 This deviates from that of the $ \Lambda $CDM.
-Our model has a quintessence type behaviour at late times.
-This is shown in the figure of $ Om(z) $ which is convex with respect to the $ z $-axis and shows stability during the evolution of the universe up to late times except at present (see Fig. \ref{om}).
-Now, by using the statefinder diagnostic approach, we investigated the behaviour of the model and also checked the and divergence and convergence of our model with respect to the $ SCDM $ and $ \Lambda CDM $ models.
-From the observed values of $ q $, we can calculate the values of $ s $, and $ r $ parameters.
-It is noticed that the power law scale faactor does not fit well for $ H(z) $ and $ Pantheon $ data, and therefore we get the various changes in the values that are best-fit for $ s $ and $ r $ (see Fig. \ref{sf}a).
-Here, it can also be seen that our model approaches $ \Lambda CDM $ model as $ q \to -0.5 $ (see Fig. \ref{sf}).\\
+Our model has a quintessence type of behavior at late times.
+This is shown in the figure of $ Om(z) $ which is convex concerning the $ z $-axis and shows stability during the evolution of the universe up to late times except at present (see Fig. \ref{om}).